 - 4–6 CSOM concentration courses (junior, senior)

 - A&S Electives

-- At least 12 credits for class of 2016 and beyond
+- At least 12 credits for the class of 2016 and beyond

-With the exception of MB 099 Strategic Management (formerly MD 099 Strategy and Policy), all Management Core courses usually are completed by the end of the junior year.
+With the exception of MGMT3099 Strategic Management, all Management Core courses usually are completed by the end of the junior year.
 Students who have transferred, who have done a semester or a year abroad, or who have had deficiencies may have to modify their schedules somewhat.

 Beginning with the class of 2016, students who enroll in an Arts and Sciences minor may reduce, by one, their Management Core courses; note that not all courses are eligible for this reduction.
 All students must take Portico, Statistics, and Financial Accounting.
 Students who pursue an Arts and Sciences major may reduce their Management Core by two courses, with the exceptions noted above.
 Students who wish to pursue one of these options must consult with the Associate Dean’s office.